angrycatstudios/Astaroth/README.md

 Work in progress, it's not production ready yet.
 See the source for function signatures.
 Astaroth_Test is a small example program to showcase things (see image below).

-For now, you have to instantiate a *PathFinderRectGrid2D* or the enhanced *PFRG2D_Generic* pathfinder by passing a 2D boolean matrix as parameter representing basic passability data for each grid (or without this).
+For now, you have to instantiate a *PathFinderRectGrid2D* or the enhanced *PFRG2D_Generic* pathfinder by passing a 2D boolean matrix as parameter representing basic passability data for each grid.

-You can then access individial grids with the *GetPathNode(int x, int y)* class method, and use *SetProperty(string propertyName, T value)* to add more data to them.
+You can then access individual grids with the *GetPathNode(int x, int y)* class method, and use *SetProperty(string propertyName, T value)* to add more data to them.

 *FindPath(...)* will return a *GridPath2D* instance.
 Check the count of its *Path* field or if the *PathEnd* field is not null to see if a path was found.
 You can access individual elements of the path found through Path (it's a list of PathNode2Ds).
+Nodes are in reverse order (first one is the end of the path), you may want to reverse it first.

 ![Image description](_img/astaroth_test_01.png)